VictorOdede/scan-to-pay-API/README.md

 # Lipa API
-This is a REST API for the scan-to-pay App.
+This is a REST API for the scan-to-pay app.

 ## Why?
 The API processes requests from the client app to enable online payments after scanning a QR Code.